in28minutes/in28minutes.com/_posts/2017-10-16-spring-micro-services.md

 ---
 layout:     post
-title:      Microservices and RESTful web services with Spring, Spring Boot and Spring Cloud for Beginners
+title:      Microservices and RESTful Web Services with Spring, Spring Boot and Spring Cloud for Beginners
 date:       2017-10-16 12:31:19
 summary:    Learn how to create awesome Microservices and RESTful web services with Spring, Spring Boot and Spring Cloud.
 categories: Spring Boot, REST Service, Spring Cloud
 permalink:  /microservices-and-restful-services-with-spring-boot-for-beginners
 ---

-Learn how to create awesome Microservices and RESTful web services with Spring and Spring Boot.
+Learn how to create awesome Microservices and RESTful Web Services with Spring and Spring Boot.

 Developing RESTful web services is fun.
 The combination of Spring Boot, Spring Web MVC, Spring Web Services and JPA makes it even more fun.
 And its even more fun to create Microservices.

 There are two parts to this course - RESTful web services and Microservices

+### Part 1 - RESTful Web Services

 Architectures are moving towards microservices.